SorravichL/Rome/README.md

 ## 🗃️ Public PostgreSQL Database

-You can test using our shared database.
+Feel free to use my database for test.
 No setup required!

 - 🛠️ Prisma Ready
 - 📦 Logs messages with `from`, `to`, `message`, and `timestamp`
-### 🌐 External (Local Development), Feel free to use my database for test:
+### 🌐 External (Local Development):

 Feel free to use my database for test DATABASE_URL=postgresql://rome_db_user:FSDH7AOOUOXuUeIGOLPalKLsO0YwOHfS@dpg-cvh85ldrie7s73eld5s0-a.singapore-postgres.render.com/rome_db